Intelligent-Interfaces/aw-art/CUI.md

 ## Part 1: Communication, Cognitive Science, and Computation

 ### Language of UI Design
 When thinking, implementing and collaborating with graphic designers and information architects, it's helpful to share a common language.
-Not only are there a variety of design language systems that can be used to create an infinite amount of **content** from assembling **components**:
+And as common practice, companies create [design language systems](https://uxplanet.orgdesign-language-system-d438f4aa30e0) (DLS) that can be used to create an very large amount of **content** from assembling **components** to generate a uniform or consistent [aesthetic](https://en.wikipedia.org/wiki/Aesthetics):

  * **App Bar** - Displays information and actions relating to the current screen
  * **Chips** - Compact elements that represent an input, attribute, or action